efeelize/bar/CA/MBE/civil_procedure.md

 ## 1.personal jurisdiction

+### （1）sepcific jurisdiction/长臂管辖[long arm statutes]

+- Specific jurisdiction exists when the claim arises from or is closely related to the defendant's contacts with the forum state[*ie,A forum state is the jurisdiction (typically a state or country) where a legal case is filed and heard.*] such that the exercise of personal jurisdiction complies with fair play and substantial justice.

+- No state has specific jurisdiction over a claim when it is based on events that occurred in the foreign country.

 > A court must have personal jurisdiction—ie, authority over the parties (or property) before it—to hear a dispute.
 Personal jurisdiction can be established through specific jurisdiction, which exists when:
 >
 > - the plaintiff's **claim arises** from or is **closely related** to the defendant's minimum contacts with the forum state and
 > - the exercise of jurisdiction complies with notions of **fair play and substantial justice**.

+### (2)general jurisdiction

+- General jurisdiction exists when the defendant's contacts with the forum state make the defendant "at home" there.

+> personal jurisdiction can also be established through general jurisdiction.
+This exists when the defendant has continuous and systematic contacts with the forum state that are so substantial that the defendant is essentially "at home" in that state.
+Home is where the defendant is domiciled.

+#### (2.1)person/state of residence

+#### (2.2)corporation/state of incorporation or headquarters

+> - eg, the shoe company was incorporated in State A and has its principal place of business in State B. And though the company conducts business and stores inventory in State C, this is not where the company is domiciled.

+### (3)other grounds

+#### （3.1）service of process

+#### (3.2) consent

 # 二、管辖权移送